chethanp11/master/docs/core_architecture.md

 └── metrics.py

 ### Guarantees
-- Every decision is traceable
+- Every step, tool, pause, resume, and error is traced (`tracing.py`)
-- Every error is auditable
+- Trace events persist via the memory router for API/UI visibility
-- Every pause/resume is recorded
+- Metrics/alerts can hook into `metrics.py` for observability

 ---